 Doctors who treat patients with cancer, whether they have bone tumors or other types of tumors, are called oncologists.
 Because treating cancer, including sarcoma, can sometimes be complex, a variety of treatments are often used to help a patient.
 For example, chemotherapy and radiation may be used.
 Depending on the type of tumor and how advanced it is, these treatments alone might destroy the tumor.
 However, sometimes a patient needs another or additional type of care, like surgical treatment, to remove a tumor.

 If a patient has sarcoma, whether it a bone tumor or soft-tissue sarcoma that needs to be removed, there are specialists who work within oncology who can help.
-Specifically, these doctors and surgeons work in a field called orthopedic oncology, and they are called orthopedic oncologists.
-"Oncology" is the term used to describe the study and treatment of cancer; orthopedics is the study and treatment of bone-related conditions, which makes orthopedic oncologists such as Dr. Anna Wallace uniquely qualified to expertly diagnose and treat sarcoma.
+Specifically, these doctors and surgeons work in a field called orthopaedic oncology, and they are called orthopaedic oncologists.
+"Oncology" is the term used to describe the study and treatment of cancer; orthopaedics is the study and treatment of bone-related conditions, which makes orthopaedic oncologists such as Dr. Anna Wallace uniquely qualified to expertly diagnose and treat sarcoma.

 Build Your Knowledge of Sarcoma and Oncology

 If you or someone you know has been recently diagnosed with cancer, such as soft-tissue sarcoma or bone sarcoma, it can be helpful to build your knowledge about sarcoma, the terminology that is used, and how it can be treated by an oncologist.
 Below are some definitions and sarcoma-related terms that can help you better understand what sarcoma is:

 - Benign tumor: A tumor without cancer.
 A benign bone tumor is a noncancerous bone tumor.